Elliott Appel, CFP®, CLU®, RLP®

 Professional Career and Personal Life Align

 My dad was diagnosed with Stage IV Lung Cancer on July 18, 2016.
-He has had brain radiation, chemotherapy, and immunotherapy.
-He’s been hospitalized three times – once for a broken hip, low sodium, and a broken shoulder.
+Before he died in 2023, he had brain radiation, chemotherapy, and immunotherapy.
+He was hospitalized multiple times for various reasons: broken hip, low sodium, broken shoulder, diabetic ketoacidosis, and other health issues.

-My mom has been the primary caregiver with me as the secondary caregiver.
+My mom was the primary caregiver with me as the secondary caregiver.

-We have navigated oncologists, surgeons, palliative care doctors, neurologists, endocrinologists, pain clinics, psychiatrists, social workers, pain clinics, nutritionists, and more.
+We navigated oncologists, surgeons, palliative care doctors, neurologists, endocrinologists, psychiatrists, social workers, pain clinics, nutritionists, hospice, and more.

-I know what it is like, as my dad likes to say, “waiting for the other shoe to drop.”
+I know what it is like, as my dad liked to say, “waiting for the other shoe to drop.”

-I’ve been living it for more than five years, trying to make the most of life and the limited time we all have here.
+I lived with it for more than seven years, trying to make the most of life and the limited time we all have here.

 Since then, I’ve been drawn to people going through similar situations.
 I enjoy our conversations, hearing what is important, and giving advice based on my own personal experience when asked.